luisburgos-kueski/arch_components/docs/ARCHITECTURE.md

 A `StateHolder` is responsible to process application logic.

 > 🚨  This is the only `Presentation` component allowed to communicate with `Domain` components.
+> 🚨  State should be a projection of the data from a single source of truth.
+The Data Access Layer MUST be the source of truth.

 - A `StateHolder`...
 - Is a state projection component which listens to Data Access Streams.